St. John's School (Texas): Clinger

 Much of the 2015 horror comedy Clinger, directed by Michael Steves, was filmed on the middle school campus at St. John's.
 Clinger premiered at the 2015 Slamdance Film Festival in Park City, Utah.
 It was announced during July that Clinger would premiere in theaters in October.

 The Dropout

-In the drama miniseries The Dropout, a young Elizabeth Holmes is portrayed as attending SJS as a Middle School student in 1995 and as an Upper School student in 2001.
+In the drama miniseries The Dropout, a young Elizabeth Holmes (Class of 2002) is portrayed as attending SJS as a Middle School student in 1995 and as an Upper School student in 2001.